 EPA city/highway fuel economy: 17/26 (manual), 17/27 (automatic)

-The Hyundai Genesis Coupe starts at a Manufacturer's Suggested Retail Price (MSRP) of under $23,000 and tops out at about $33,000, qualifying it as a terrific performance value.
-To see what others are paying for their Genesis Coupes, be sure to check the Fair Purchase Price before you shop around.
+The 2011 Hyundai Genesis Coupe starts at a Manufacturer's Suggested Retail Price (MSRP) of just over $23,000 and tops out at about $33,000.
+To see what others are paying for their Genesis Coupes, be sure to check Kelley Blue Book's Fair Purchase Price before you shop around.
 We don't expect the Genesis Coupe to hold its resale value as steadfastly as a competitor like the BMW 1 Series, for example, but Hyundai's days of prohibitively weak resale values are disappearing in its mirrors.